Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-demonstrate a detailed knowledge of the relevant and substantive legal principles underpinning EU law: 1acquire an advanced critical understanding of specific cases under consideration and their relevance to the development of related principles in EU law: 1undertake independent legal research so as to able to analyse key issues in EU Law: 1
+acquire a detailed knowledge of the relevant and substantive legal principles underpinning EU law: 1acquire an advanced critical understanding of specific cases under consideration and their relevance to the development of related principles in EU law: 1undertake independent legal research so as to able to analyse key issues in EU Law: 1

 1: Open Book Examination weighted 100%